 Western routeTake Highway 180 from Fresno all the way to the end, past Cedar Grove to Roads End.
+(You can camp for free in the portion of the paved road that falls into national forest).
 Hike on the Bubbs Creek trail to the junction with the Avalanche Pass trail (Sphinx Camp), then turn right over the bridge to the very steep Avalanche Pass trail (that follows the Sphinx Creek rapids).
 See this page for detailed directions (but continue to Avalanche Pass instead of leaving the trail for the Sphinx Lakes).

 Basically, from Sphinx camp very steep switchbacks take you to the crossing of the Sphinx Creek and then more switchbacks take you to Avalanche Pass.
 The elevation gain in these first four hours is about 1,500 meters.
 The trail then descends rapidly towards a ranger station located at Scaffold Meadows.
 You can bypass it and save quite a bit of time if you keep heading south (or, better, southeast) when the trail bends west after contouring a small peak.
 After crossing a creek, climbing a ridge and then climbing a second (much smaller) ridge, you emerge on top of the the bank of the Roaring River: the trail is just north of that river (down below your ridge).
 Depending where you are on the ridge, it might be confusing which is the Cloud Canyon.
 Just head down the ridge as southeast as possible and you'll hit the trail, which will solve all doubts.